ammonsalter-del/thedisruptor-sim/FAQ.md

 There is no single "best" strategy — that's part of the learning.
 The game is designed around the tension between heritage and disruption, and different approaches to that tension produce different outcomes.
 The game rewards adaptive thinking and trade-off management rather than a fixed formula.

 ### Can I play on mobile?
 Yes, but the experience is optimised for desktop or laptop screens.
 On mobile devices, some interface elements may be cramped.
 We recommend landscape orientation if playing on a tablet.
+A laptop or desktop computer is preferred.

 ### Does the game require an internet connection?
 If you download the HTML file from the Releases page, you can play entirely offline.
-The case study viewer uses a Google Drive link that requires internet, but this is optional — the case study can also be read as a separate PDF or Word document.
+The case study viewer uses a Google Drive link that requires internet, but this is optional — the case study can also be read as a separate PDF.

 ## For Educators